How Fit Do I Need To Be

 Level 2 – Easy

 A Level 2 hiking trail is also considered easy.
-Like a Level 1 trail, there’ll be very little elevation gain but the terrain underfoot is likely to be just that little bit more uneven, perhaps broken up with a few tree roots or a handful of small stairs.
-You might encounter small areas of surface water accumulation, possibly also a muddy patch or two, but nothing that isn’t passable by taking a few steps to the side.
+Like a Level 1 trail, there’ll be very little elevation gain but the terrain underfoot is likely to be just that little bit more uneven.
+It could be broken up with a few tree roots or a handful of small stairs.
+You might encounter small areas of surface water accumulation but nothing that isn’t passable.

 Water crossings are still bridged and any staircases next to drop-offs are likely to have enclosed balustrading.
 A Level 2 trail will be clearly marked with orange triangles in the conventional New Zealand track marking style.